twinklehandaa/MachineLearningAlgo/README.md

 * KNN classifies data points based on the classes of their k-nearest neighbors in the feature space.

 ## 8. Naives Bayes
+* Naive Bayes is a classification technique that predicts the probability of a class based on prior knowledge of conditions related to that class, assuming that the presence of a particular feature in a class is unrelated to the presence of any other feature.

 ## 9. K-means Clustering
 ## 10. Hierarchial Clustering
 ## 11. Principle Component Analysis (PCA)